Waking up in an unknown land, no info, no cash, another Sunday morning with a whopping hangover and minging walrus breath –

 And now the bad, er, not a lot to report here.
 One annoying aspect of the static screens is that you never know what’s on the next screen.
 You can easily walk straight into enemy fire and for the love of god don’t go rolling off the screen otherwise you could fall, very, very, far.
 Once you’ve completed the game there’s not much else to keep you coming back bar the whole cinematic experience.
 Difficulty settings are there but it’s unlikely you’ll pick it up again immediately.

 However, give it a while, remember how it made you feel and the cart will be going back in your trusty Mega Drive.
+A worthy conversion of the legendary Amiga game that shouldn’t be missed.

 TRIVIA – Did you know that despite being slower and more sluggish, the SNES version also features a Conrad with a pink tee as opposed to white?
 This was also prevalent on the 3DO version.